SunJiamei/LRP-ImageCaptioning/README.md

 We prepare the Flick30K as the Karpathy split.
 The captions and train/val/test splits are indluced in [./dataset](./dataset/Flickr30k_text).
 The vocabulary is build on the training set.
 We discard the words that appear less than 3 times.
 ##### MSCOCO2017
-We select 110000 images from the training set for train and 5000 images from the training set for validation.
+We select 110000 images from the training set for training and 5000 images from the training set for validation.
 The original validation set is used for testing.
 The vocabulary is build on the training set.
 We discard the words that appear less than 5 times.
 ### To Train Models From Scratch
 We experiment with two kinds of image captioning models,